trigo-at/run-command-service/README.md

 - Docker support for easy deployment
 - Customizable shell and listening port
 - Returns command exit codes for easy integration
+- Option to run commands in the background
+- Run-once mode for single command execution

 ## Installation